 Ensure you have everything you need

-Once you’ve calculated the number of tiles you require, and have all other necessary tools and equipment, tiling the roof can begin.
+After you’ve calculated the number of tiles you need and have all other necessary tools and equipment, you can begin tiling!
 Don’t forget, as well as regular tools and accessories such as a ladder and a hammer, you’ll also need the roof tiles (including ridge and hip tiles where necessary), roofing nails, timber battens, underlay and sealant.

 Prepare the roof